Spawnly

 /spawnly:up # bring the platform up on a local Kind cluster /spawnly:demo # guided tour: spawn, chains, consent, revocation

-Install it from PLUGIN.md.
+Install the plugin from the repository's PLUGIN.md.

 Go deeper